RoseTeam/Futurakart/docs/README.md

 #### setup_all.bash

-A script that sets few aliases :
+A script that sets aliases :

 - `fkart` to perform 'cd ~/futurakart_ws/; source devel/setup.bash'
 - `save_gmap` to save map produced by gmapping (see `futurakart_2dnav` package)
 - `src` to source from current folder : `source devel/setup.bash`

 Also the script sets the variables ROS_MASTER_URI and ROS_HOSTNAME defined in `ros.conf`.
-Before the usage copy and rename ros.conf.example to ros.conf and setup your value.
+**Before the usage copy and rename ros.conf.example to ros.conf and setup your value.**

 Usage :
 ```